headshot of Leah

 Education:

 Leah received a Master of Fine Arts in Creative Writing/Poetry from the Institute of American Indian Arts in Santa Fe, NM.
 Leah is a graduate of the Massachusetts Institute of Technology (MIT) in Cambridge, MA where she holds a Bachelors of Science in Economics and a Minor in Writing.
 She has a Professional Diploma in Music Production and Engineering from Berklee College of Music in Boston, MA, where her principle instrument was Voice.
 She also studied documentary-making at Duke Center for Documentary Studies.
-Leah was recently in the Spring 2021 cohort of the Entrepreneurial Journalism Creators Program at the Craig Newmark Graduate School of Journalism (highly recommend!).
+Leah was in the Spring 2021 cohort of the Entrepreneurial Journalism Creators Program at the Craig Newmark Graduate School of Journalism (highly recommend!).

 Want to talk Native Media?
 Send Leah a message: